Azure/hpcpack-web-portal/index.md

 ![Logs]({{ '/assets/media/Logs.png'| relative_url }} "Logs")

-__Note: For best user experience in using the web portal, we recommend Chrome and Firefox .
+__Note: For best user experience in using the web portal, we recommend Chrome and Firefox.
 You may experience problems in other browsers.__

 ## Update the Web Portal